-7. What personal protective equipment (e.g., hearing protection, gloves or respirators) is required by the employer relevant to the alleged exposure?
+6. How many shifts are there?
+What time do they start?
+On which shift does the hazardous condition exist?
+7. What personal protective equipment (e.g., hearing protection, gloves, or respirators) is required by the employer relevant to the alleged exposure?
 Is it used by employees?
 Include all PPE and describe it as specifically as possible.
 Include the manufacturer's name and any identifying numbers.
 8. How many people work in the establishment?
 How many are exposed to the hazardous conditions?
 How near do they get to the hazard?
-9. Is there an employee representative or a union in the establishment?
-Include the name, address, and telephone number of the union and/or the employee representative(s). r Health Hazards Has the employer administered any tests to determine employee exposure levels to the hazardous conditions or substance?
+9. 9.
+Is there an employee representative or a union in the establishment?
+Include the name, address, and telephone number of the union and/or the employee representative(s).
+Has the employer administered any tests to determine employee exposure levels to the hazardous conditions or substance?
 Describe these tests.
 Can the employees get the results (as required by the standard)?
 What were the results?
 11 What engineering controls are in place in the area(s) in which the exposed employees work?
-For instance, are there any fans or acoustical insulation in the area which may reduce exposure to the hazard?
-12 What administrative or work practice controls has the employer put in place?
+For instance, are there any fans or acoustical insulation in the area which can reduce exposure to the hazard?